Spotify Wrapped: When is the cutoff?

 (NEXSTAR) — Spotify Wrapped season is upon us — it’s the time of year when Spotify users worldwide prepare for their year-end wrap-up of what they listened to (and how much of it) this year.
 But this year, Spotify has dispelled a long-held belief by many — weighing in on when exactly the cutoff isn’t.

-Last week, entertainment news source Pop Base sent a reminder to its followers on X, formerly known as Twitter, that Spotify would stop counting their listens on Halloween.
+Last week, entertainment news source Pop Base sent a reminder to its followers on X, that Spotify would stop counting their listens on Halloween.
 It’s been a long-held belief by many that Oct.
 31 was the official cutoff date.
 The company’s customer support account Spotify Cares confirmed the cutoff date back in 2019.
 But this year, Spotify replied with a surprise.

 “Hmm, that doesn’t sound right to us,” Spotify’s official account said.
 “Don’t worry, Wrapped is still counting past Oct.
 31.”